-5) Meter Vaults: Meter vaults for 3-inch and larger meters shall be placed level on a 6-inch bed of #57 stone that has been thoroughly and firmly consolidated.
+- 5) Meter Vaults: Meter vaults for 3-inch and larger meters shall be placed level on a 6-inch bed of #57 stone that has been thoroughly and firmly consolidated.
 The vault floor shall have a floor drain with the floor sloped toward the floor drain.
 A minimum 4-inch diameter drain on negative grade to daylight shall be provided.
 Sump pumps are not permitted.
 Meters and fittings shall be supported by mortared concrete masonry units.
 Vault doors shall be centered over the meter and otherwise located as shown.
-See meter vault Standard Details 515.13, 515.14, and 515.15.

-- 6) Grounding to Water Services: Grounding shall not be allowed to be connected to meter boxes or vaults.
+See meter vault Standard Details 515.13, 515.14, and 515.15. - 6) Grounding to Water Services: Grounding shall not be allowed to be connected to meter boxes or vaults.
 As a minimum, place meter boxes/vaults no closer than 10 feet from a building.
-If unavoidable, place a grounding jumper around meter box/vault. - 7) Abandoning Water Services: Water services shall be abandoned by closing the corporation stop at the main and cutting out a section of the water service, 1 foot from the corporation stop. - 8) Testing: All taps and services shall be pressure tested with the main. - B. RESTRAINTS/CONCRETE THRUST BLOCKING - 1) Thrust Blocking: Thrust Blocking SHALL be installed at the direction of the OWASA Representative or as shown on the plans.
+If unavoidable, place a grounding jumper around meter box/vault. - 7) Abandoning Water Services: Water services shall be abandoned by closing the corporation stop at the main and cutting out a section of the water service, 1 foot from the corporation stop.
+A galvanized saddle shall be removed and replaced with a repair clamp or brass saddle with brass plus, as directed by OWASA. - 8) Testing: All taps and services shall be pressure tested with the main. - B. RESTRAINTS/CONCRETE THRUST BLOCKING - 1) Thrust Blocking: Thrust Blocking SHALL be installed at the direction of the OWASA Representative or as shown on the plans.
 Thrust blocks shall be constructed from 3000 psi concrete (at 28 days) and poured against an undisturbed earth trench wall.
 Concrete thrust blocking shall be constructed in accordance with Standard Detail 512.02.
 Sacrete is not permitted.
 Concrete anchors may be unformed but minimum dimensions must be maintained.
 All fittings and pipe shall be wrapped in plastic prior to installation of concrete to ensure that bolts and nuts are free of concrete and debris to allow accessibility for future repairs.
 When soft, mucky, unsuitable, or unstable soils are encountered, thrust shall be resisted by running tie rods to solid foundations by removing the soft materials and replacing it with ballast of sufficient size and weight to resist thrust.